webartoli/clinst/README.md

 ## How is it works

-This project is a simple wrapper of platform specific software
+This project is a simple wrapper/alias of platform specific software

  * Windows: chocolately + boxstarter
  * OsX: homebrew + cask